chandrahasboorela/Get-stared-images-list/readMe.md

 Stared images file names in photo viewer will be listed in a text file (selected_file_names.txt [name can be changes in code])

 <!-- requirements -->
-Python 3.7
+--Python 3.7

-create a virtual environment
+-create a virtual environment
-activate the environment
+-activate the environment
-install requirements
+-install requirements
-run the app
+-run the app